 In our Lower School, we have three classes for children aged five to seven years (parallel mixed Year One and Two groups): Les Etoiles de Mer (Starfish), Les Baleines (Whales) and Les Requins (Sharks).
 Each group have under 20 students.
 Our teachers in Les Etoiles de Mer are Miss Rutter (Head of Group) and Mrs Poza (Montessori teacher).
 In Les Baleines are Miss Kiernan (Head of Group) and Miss Symington (Year One and Two teacher).
 In Les Requins we have Miss Lynskey (Head of Group) and Mrs Morton (Montessori teacher).
-All groups work with Mrs Shah (Montessori teacher) who particularly helps children with Life Skills work, as well as Miss Gajewska who is a Teaching Assistant for Lower School.
+All groups work with Mrs Shah (Montessori teacher) who particularly helps children with Life Skills work, as well as Miss Gajewska and Mrs Rui Tang who are both Teaching Assistants for Lower School.

 In line with the Montessori method, when children reach the Lower School they begin to use a ‘worklist’.
 Every morning, upon arrival, each child writes a list of tasks to work on during their three-hour work cycle.
 This list includes maths, writing, reading, language and culture.
 Children work through their list in any order, working independently, with a friend, in a small group or alongside their Key Person.
 Each child works their way through a broad curriculum, which includes spelling, grammar, comprehension, reading, maths, science and culture, at their own pace.